damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 ## Authorized Reseller Logos

 You should feel free to use our Authorized Reseller Logo on your materials where appropriate.
-These logos are available on (requires logging in with your GitLab.com account) **MAKE LINK TO RESELLER PROJECT**
+These logos are available on the [resellers project](https://gitlab.com/gitlab-com/resellers/README.md).